The WSIB sets an annual maximum for insurable earnings. For 2014, the annual maximum was $84,100.

 - Domestics workers working for you for more than 24 hours a week

-If you are incorporated and you consider one (or more) of the individuals on your payroll to be an executive officer, you should be able to demonstrate the individual in question:
+In order to determine if one (or more) of the individuals on your payroll is an executive officer, the WSIB will consider a number of factors, including whether the individual in question:

-- Holds a position (as corporate officer or director) listed on the chart under “Limited liability companies” and is named in your corporation's minute book as holding this position; and
+- Holds a position (as corporate officer or director) and is named in your corporation's minute book as holding this position

-- Is enumerated, appointed or empowered through corporate documents such as Articles of Incorporation, Charters, bylaws, and/or corporate profile reports filed with a federal or provincial agency to act as an officer;
+- Is enumerated, appointed or empowered through corporate documents such as Articles of Incorporation, Charters, by-laws, and/or Corporation Profile Reports filed with a federal or provincial agency to act as an officer

 - Has significant functional responsibilities demonstrating the individual is a 'directing mind' and/or is wholly or partially responsible for the organization as a whole